Folkman LLC values your privacy. This policy explains our data collection policies.

 We use your data only:

-- With your consent (for example, to send you email newsletters you have requested; to publish comments you have submitted for publication; or to contact you in response to a request for a consultation or another message sent to us via the website);
+- With your consent (for example, to send you email newsletters you have requested; to publish comments you have submitted for publication; or to contact you in response to a message sent to us via the website);

 - When we have a legitimate interest in using the information (for example, for cybersecurity purposes, to improve and update the website, to measure and improve the effectiveness of the website, to understand user retention and attrition, to monitor and prevent website problems, or to communicate with you);